jgaurilo/SmokeScreen/README.md

 * Sonarr/Radarr "import" the file to $mediadir
 * update.cloud will then upload it to cloud storage

-To use the local cache, set the two variables in the configuration `$sonarrenabled` and `$radarrenabled` = 1.
-Reconfigure Sonarr and Radarr to look at `$localcache/$media_shows` and `$localcache/$media_movie` as their root folder.
-On the 'Connect' tab of the settings pages, add a custom script that points at `sonarr.cache` in Sonarr and `radarr.cache` in Radarr that notifies on `Download` and `Upgrade`.

-Media that these tools download will follow the following path with the cache enabled:

-* Download client downloads to temp directory
-* Sonarr/Radarr "import" the file to $localcache
-* The custom script in Sonarr/Radarr will move the file to the $localmedia folder and scan the media in to Plex
-* update.cloud will then upload it to cloud storage

-If you are NOT using Sonarr or Radarr, set the configuration values for them to 0.
-Manually add Movies and TV series to `$localmedia/$media_shows` for TV and `$localmedia/$media_movie` for movies.
+If you are NOT using Sonarr or Radarr, manually add Movies and TV series to `$localmedia/$media_shows` for TV and `$localmedia/$media_movie` for movies.
 Be sure that media manually placed here follows Plex's media naming expectations.

 # Initial scan and cache build
-Once all the software is configured correctly, run `scan.media 1` to force a complete scan of all media and build the cache for Sonarr and Radarr if it's enabled.
+Once all the software is configured correctly, run `scan.media 1` to force a complete scan of all media.
 Be prepared to wait, as this will take a while.
 It might be a good idea to run the scan in a screen so that if your connection is interrupted the scan won't stop: `screen /bin/bash ~/bin/scan.media 1`.

 # Automatic Processing
-CRON is used to automatically mount the drives, upload content to cloud storage, scan new media in to Plex, keep the cache up to date and remove local copies of media.
+CRON is used to automatically mount the drives, upload content to cloud storage, scan new media in to Plex, and remove local copies of media.

 Add the following to your user's crontab: